iddumied/MSurf/README.rst

 ~~~~~~~~~

 * creates groubs by using dmenu
-* bokkmark file easy to use for scripting
+* bookmark file easy to use for scripting
 * format: <date>::<group>::url
 * standart shortcut: MOD + B